hackergrrl/git-ssb-intro/README.md

 If you'd rather not use Patchwork, follow the next section.

 ### 2b.
-Install scuttlebot
+Install ssb-server

-The [scuttlebot](http://www.github.com/SSBC/scuttlebot) (or sbot) is an ssb server which will manage replicating data with other peers.
+The [ssb-server](http://www.github.com/SSBC/ssb-server) is a local secure scuttlebutt server which will manage replicating data with other peers.

 Make sure you [get an invite code](https://github.com/ssbc/scuttlebot/wiki/Pub-Servers) from a pub to increase your ability to find other scuttlers.